 - Fatigue or Illness: Exercises can be individualized to match the older individual’s energy level, and he or she may progressively increase the endurance level over time.

 Bear in mind that the trick to ongoing success with an exercise regimen is to ensure the senior feels comfortable and safe with the strategy and the exercises.
 If irritation is observed in muscles or joints the day after exercising, a lower intensity can be put in place; and check with the doctor if the pain or discomfort continues.

 CareFor’s caregivers will work with your loved one’s physician to implement a safe exercise plan based upon his or her abilities to boost strength, independence, and overall quality of life.
-Email or give us a call at (512) 338-4533 to learn more about the positive effects of daily exercise in improving physical fitness for seniors, and to find out more about how our elder home care in the Austin area can help!
+Email or give us a call at (512) 338-4533 to learn more about the positive effects of daily exercise in improving physical fitness for seniors, and to find out more about how our in home elder care in Austin and the surrounding areas can help!
 To find out if we offer home care in your community, visit our Service Area page.